Numbers crunching: Memorabilia Cards Have Made Their Mark on Hobby

-The first memorabilia cards arrived 15 years ago with the novel idea that a smaller piece of something big and valuable could still be a pretty big deal.
+The first memorabilia cards arrived in 1996 with the novel idea that a smaller piece of something big and valuable could still be a pretty big deal.

 Turns out they were right.

 Since 1996, memorabilia cards might have built a bit more of a love-hate relationship with some collectors as the once-treasured cards have become a bit of a mainstay — almost an unexciting expectation — in today’s products.
 While jerseys make up most memorabilia cards these days, countless kinds of items have been chopped up and placed into cardboard.
 Everything from jerseys to stadium walls, towels, artificial turf and even game-used dirt have found their way into cards for fans to caress, obsess about and collect as a way to get closer to the sports that they follow.

 While we’ll use a bit more time and space elsewhere — in the February 2012 Beckett Sports Card Monthly — to focus more on game-used memorabilia and items, we took time today to do some digging in the Beckett database to crunch the numbers and discover a bit more about game-used memorabilia cards.